usarscotus/legal-directory/frcmp/rule_12.3.md

 &nbsp;&nbsp;&nbsp;&nbsp;(D) Victim's Address and Telephone Number.
 If the government intends to rely on a victim's testimony to oppose the defendant's public-authority defense and the defendant establishes a need for the victim's address and telephone number, the court may:

-(i) order the government to provide the information in writing to the defendant or the defendant's attorney; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) order the government to provide the information in writing to the defendant or the defendant's attorney; or

-&nbsp;&nbsp;(ii) fashion a reasonable procedure that allows for preparing the defense and also protects the victim's interests.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) fashion a reasonable procedure that allows for preparing the defense and also protects the victim's interests.

 &nbsp;&nbsp;(5) Additional Time.
 The court may, for good cause, allow a party additional time to comply with this rule.